voxmedia/revenue-hiring/2-client-side-javascript-components/README.md

 ## Your Task

-To make the Concert Breakfast Studio interactive, our goal is to see the following:
+To make the Concert Breakfast Studio interactive, you will need to do the following:

 - Pull in a **dynamic list** of menu items, living as a constant in `kitchen.js`, and replace the static items in the mockup.
 - The `Food Groups` filter dropdown is populated with a **unique, alphabetical list** of all possible groups from the menu.